KeepSafe/Switchboard-iOS/README.md

 ## Example Usage

+There is an example app under the `SwitchboardExample` target within the project file that you can run and see the debug user interface.
+It might be helpful in showing you our Switchboard setup recommendations.

+All UI tests are also run off of the example app.

 ## Issues & Bugs
 Please use the [Github issue tracker](https://github.com/KeepSafe/Switchboard-iOS/issues) to let us know about any issues you may be experiencing.